top of page

 Do you sometimes find some of the pieces of classical music written in the last 100 years strange or baffling?

-In this series of eight weekly talks, John Mercer and Robert Stein attempt to explain why contemporary ‘classical’ music sounds like it does – what it’s trying to do, how it is put together, how it relates to other contemporary arts and why much of it is so incredibly good, given half a chance.
+In this series of eight illustrated talks that took place in March and April 2026, John Mercer and Robert Stein attempted to explain why contemporary ‘classical’ music sounds like it does – what it’s trying to do, how it is put together, how it relates to other contemporary arts and why much of it is so incredibly good, given half a chance.

 MeredithMonk1_sm.jpg